PatKnauer/redpitaya/README.md

 - the mpik-pid folder must be placed in opt/redpitaya/www/apps/
 - the fpga image must be placed in opt/redpitaya/fpga/
-- files that have been adapted: pid.c, pid.h, main.c, main.h, index.html
+- files that have been adapted: pid.c, pid.h, main.c, main.h, index.html, some images and .css files